tomazlanza/time-series-modeling/README.md

 Looking from the future, I deem my assessments of the models and of their outcomes to be close to how things really went on, although the historically volatile IGP-M values have been overestimated both by myself and their model.

-I considered *“the most likely scenario for the behavior of the IPCA 12-month variation (..) not significantly surpassing the 5% threshold”* in the end of the third quarter of 2023, meaning that the ponctual projection of 6.30% of the model would be “overestimated by around one percentage point”.
+I considered *“the most likely scenario for the behavior of the IPCA 12-month variation (..) not significantly surpassing the 5% threshold”* in the end of the third quarter of 2023, meaning that the ponctual projection of 6.30% of the model would be *“overestimated by around one percentage point”*.
 My evaluation was pertinent, given that IPCA whole-year variation turned out to be **5.19%** in September.

 For the IGP-M, its whole-year variation by September was **-5.97%**, around two percentage points less than the observed **-3.92%** value.